 RHA will continue to provide quality affordable housing and services for its residents.
-RHA meets with our resident councils, resident Commissioners, staff and neighborhood associations to address needs and discuss upcoming projects.
-We take all suggestions and recommendations from these sources into consideration when preparing the five-year Capital Improvement plan.
-Due to ever changing conditions, items are prioritized and can fluctuate within the plan from year to year.
+RHA meets with its resident councils, resident Commissioners, staff and neighborhood associations to address needs and discuss issues and inform of upcoming projects.
+RHA takes all suggestions and recommendations from these sources into consideration when preparing its five-year Capital Improvement plan and Annual Agency Plan.
+Due to ever changing conditions, items are prioritized and can fluctuate within the plan from year to year as needs and funding priorities are addressed.
 Some planned activities that make use of capital funds include interior and exterior renovations, weatherization, systems upgrades, site work to increase security (lighting, sidewalks, etc.) as well as parking improvements, renovation of laundry facilities and common areas and new windows, roofing, gutters and siding.
-RHA will identify sites through a physical needs assessment process and prioritize the most strategic use of its Capital Funds to preserve its Public Housing stock.
-Capital Funds may also be used for development activities and will be used to renovate Scattered Site properties and prepare identified properties for homeownership.
-RHA will participate in task forces and initiatives to address the housing quality, homelessness, and emergency housing needs in the community.
+RHA will be identifying and prioritizing sites now that the physical needs assessment process is complete.
+RHA will establish the most strategic use of its Capital Funds to make needed improvements and preserve its Public Housing stock.
+Capital Funds may also be used for development activities and will be used to renovate Scattered Site properties and prepare identified properties for homeownership through HUD's Section 32 Homeownership program.
+RHA will continue to participate in task forces and initiatives to address the housing quality, homelessness, and emergency housing needs in the community.